trivierearthur/quit-smoking/README.md

 ---

-## ✅ Project Requirements & Checklist
+## Project Requirements & Checklist

 - [ ] Unit tests implemented

-- [ ] Your project is uploaded to GitHub (code not zipped) and polished.
+- [x] Your project is uploaded to GitHub (code not zipped) and polished.

 - [x] Your project has a good Readme.